IanHooper613/Node-Express-Handlebars/README.md

 ## Technologies

   * HTML
   * CSS
   * Bootstrap
   * Font Awesome
+  * JavaScript
   * JQuery
-    * JavaScript
   * NodeJS
-    * Express.js
+  * Express.JS
   * MySQL
   * Heroku

 ## Installation
 The following are needed to be installed prior to running the application:

   * express
   * express-handlebars
   * mysql

 To run the application, simply type "node server.js" in the command line.